ckglidden/UPCH-species-distribution-tutorial/README.md

 # UPCH geospatial analysis workshop

 ## Species distribution modeling tutorial
-> This github page includes a tutorial of how to model the distribution of _Corythopis torquatus_ (the Ringed antpipit) using MAPBIOMAS land-use/land-cover data.
+> This github page includes a tutorial of how to model the distribution of _Bradypus tridactylus_ (the pale-throated sloth) throughout the Amazon Basin using MAPBIOMAS land-use/land-cover data.

 1. [Presence-background species distribution models](https://github.com/ckglidden/UPCH-species-distribution-tutorial/edit/main/README.md#1-presence-background-species-distribution-models)